faisaldarbar/faisaldarbar.github.io/_posts/2023-07-26-my-first-proxmox-ve-install.md

   - If required change the static IP as and when necessary.

 Note: For critical environments, consider using a wired Ethernet connection for greater reliability and stability.
+Ensure only using an unmanaged switch considering the current network's limitations.